Theory for Anomalous NMR Response in Pb_{1-x}Tl_{x}Te on Charge Kondo Effect: Summary

 \section{Summary}

 We have shown that the anomalous NMR response observed in Pb$_{1-x}$Tl$_{x}$Te ($x\sim 0.01$) can be explained by the charge Kondo effect which is caused by the pair-hopping interaction $U_{\rm ph}$ and the inter-orbital interaction $U_{\rm dc}$ between localized orbital on Tl and conduction electrons doped in the semiconductor PbTe.
 Sharp increase observed in the NMR relaxation rate $1/T_{1}T$ of $^{125}$Te at $T<10$K can be understood essentially as the increase of $U_{\rm ph}$ {and $U_{\rm dc}$} due to Kondo-like renormalization in the region $T\gsim T_{\rm K}$ because $U_{\rm ph}$ and $U_{\rm dc}$ can mediate the spin-flip of conduction electrons as shown in Fig.\ \ref{Fig:1}, and Figs.\ \ref{Fig:Udc_V}, \ref{Fig:Udc_F}, and \ref{Fig:Udc_H}, respectively .
-We have also shown that the normal behavior of the Knight shift K at the same temperature region $T<10$K can be understood on the same formalism because $U_{\rm ph}$ does not mediate the diagonal response of the spin susceptibility and the effect of $U_{\rm dc}$ cancels in the spin susceptibility, although $U_{\rm dc}$ exhibits divergent increase toward $T=T_{\rm K}$ together with $U_{\rm ph}$.
+We have also shown that the Knight shift K is also enhanced in proportion to the relaxation rate $1/T_{1}T$ in the region of temperature where $1/T_{1}T$ is enhanced.
 In this sense, the Korringa relation is apparently broken in the system with the charge Kondo effect.